Ell

 Select customs were observed by English importers of Dutch textiles; although all cloths were bought by the Flemish ell, linen was sold by the English ell, but tapestry was sold by the Flemish ell.

 The Viking ell was the measure from the elbow to the tip of the middle finger, about 18 in.
 The Viking or primitive ell was used in Iceland up to the 13th century.
-By the 13th century, a law set the "stika" as equal to 2 ells which was the English ell of the time.
+By the 13th century, a law set the "stika" as equal to two ells, which referred to the English ell.

 Historic use

 England

 In England, the ell was usually exactly 45 in, or a yard and a quarter.
 It was mainly used in the tailoring business but is now obsolete.
-Although the exact length was never defined in English law, standards were kept; the brass ell examined at the Exchequer by Graham in the 1740s had been in use "since the time of Queen Elizabeth".
+Although the exact length was never defined in English law, standards were kept; the brass ell examined at the Exchequer by Graham in the 1740s had been in use "since the time of Queen Elizabeth."